meavia-jing/sBlot/Documentation/Sblot Documentation.md

 #### 1.1.4 Line and dot map <a name="linedot"></a>
-Combining the line and dot map.
+The map combines lines and dots.
 There are four situations: line graph shows the frequency of two languages together, and the dot graph shows the frequency of languages in an area; line graph shows the frequency of two languages together, and the size of dot is fixed; the dot graph shows the frequency of languages in an area, and the thickness of line is fixed; the thickness of line and size of dot are fixed.   **Figure 5** shows the lines and dots map for 7 areas.
 <center>
     <img style="border-radius: 0.3125em;
     box-shadow: 0 2px 4px 0 rgba(34,36,38,.12),0 2px 10px 0 rgba(34,36,38,.08);"